smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 ## Actions

 The `ipbridge` thing exposes the following action to the automation engine:
-*setDateTime* - Send the date and time Telenot device.
+*setDateTime* - Send the date and time to Telenot device.
 Accepts no parameters.